WyvernDrexx/XSS/Beginner's Guide to XSS/README.md

   <input type='text' value=''><script>alert("XSS")</script>'>
 ```

-The `'>` ended the input tag properly and then we add `script` following it which got executed by the browser.
+The `'>` ended the input tag properly and then, we immediately add `script` following it which gets executed by the browser.
-The last quote and the closing tag can be seen in the end left behind.
-If you want you can even hide them using some tricks!
+ The `>` can be seen in the end left behind.
+If you want you can even hide them using some extra HTML!

 Now that's your job!